Nayax And A2Z Cust2mate Unveil Disruptive On-Cart Payment Solution For Retail Shoppers

-(MENAFN- ACN NewsWire) Nayax and A2Z Cust2Mate Unveil Disruptive On-Cart Payment Solution for Retail Shoppers
+(MENAFN- JCN NewsWire) Nayax and A2Z Cust2Mate Unveil Disruptive On-Cart Payment Solution for Retail Shoppers

 Herzliya, Israel, Sept 10, 2024 - (ACN Newswire) - Nayax Ltd. (Nasdaq: NYAX; TASE: NYAX), a global commerce enablement payments and loyalty platform designed to help merchants scale their business, and A2Z Cust2Mate Solutions Corp.
 (NASDAQ:AZ)(FRA - WKN:A3CSQ), a global leader in innovative technology solutions, today announced a strategic partnership to pair Nayax's convenient automated self-service retail mobile payment system with A2Z Cust2Mate's innovative smart cart platform for smart retail stores.